algosup/2023-2024-project-4-sportshield-team-7/specifications/functional-specification.md

 ### 1.2 Purpose

+We have been entrusted with this project by Coris Innovation.
 The purpose of our team is to improve the existing solution and to add new functionalities to the device.
 The existing solution has some limitations that need to be addressed, like the battery life of the device.
 The full solution is also composed of a mobile application and a server.
 The mobile application and the server are outside the scope of our team.
 Our team is only responsible for the improvement of the device.

 ### 1.3 Personas